MrHaJu/Code-Institute-Projekt-2-CSS-HTML-JavaScript/readme.md

 ### Features

-The website is comprised of three pages. (home page, quiz page and Instruction page).
+The website is comprised of three pages. (home page, quiz page, and Instruction page).

-* All Pages on the website are fully responsible for best Userexperience on all Devices.
+* All Pages on the website are fully responsible for the best User Experience on all Devices.

 * Home Page.